 About Student Senate

-The Student Senate is vested with the supreme legislative power for the Student Body by the Student Body Constitution.
-The body of Senate is comprised of 64 students who proportionally represent each of the University’s schools and colleges, including undergraduates, graduates, and non-degree students.
+The Student Senate is vested with the legislative power of the Student Body by the Student Body Constitution.
+The body of Senate is comprised of 69 students who proportionally represent each of the University’s schools and colleges, including undergraduates, graduates, and non-degree students.
 It is led by the Student Senate President who is elected from the student body at large, and other officers, including the Senate President Pro Tempore and the several standing committee chairs.
 The work of the Senate is largely accomplished by its numerous committees, which focus on specific areas of student concern.
 The primary committees are the standing committees:

 Additionally, the active permanent committees are:

 - Leadership Development

 Responsibilities of the Student Senate